Diogomes/QA/README.md

 ### Step 5

 Go to view -> Tool windowns -> maven see maven select. in right bar select lifecycle -> select clean and install in same time click on blue circle an run

+### Step 6

+in maven-compiler-plugin
+add tag source with atribute 8 and tag target with the same atribute 8 save and repeat the step 5